kurasu/binc/README.md

 binc is a **bin**ary, **inc**remental data format for storing and transmitting structured data.

 Similar to file formats like XML and RIFF, binc is a generic format that can be used to store any kind of data.
-But rather than storing the current state of the data, binc stores the history of changes which led to that state.
+But rather than storing the current state of the data, binc stores the history of operations which led to that state.

 You could think of it is as a file which contains its own (simple) version control system.